 The SL 28 and SL 34 (Scott Laboratories) varieties are the most famous African varieties of coffee and have become its trademark.
 They provide 80% of all coffee exports from Kenya.

 Green coffee beans from Kenya is always sorted by size.
 17-18 screen coffee beans receive class AA - the most popular class for export.
 16 screen beans receive class AB.
 Interestingly, the larger size of the bean does not always mean better taste.

 2020 - 0.7 million bags (60 kg each)

 World market share in kg (Arabica and Robusta):

 Central Kenya consists of Kiambu, Nyeri, Kirinyaga, and Muranga, traditional coffee-growing areas in Kenya that produce 60% of the crop.
 In particular, Kiamba was once called 'Brazil' of Kenya due to its significant lands.

 The region has rich agricultural lands, and farmers also grow tea and enjoy gardening.
-Coffee is traditionally grown on small and large farms on the hills of Mount Kenya and the Aberdare Ranges.
+Kenyan green coffee from this region is traditionally grown on small and large farms on the hills of Mount Kenya and the Aberdare Ranges.
 There are fertile volcanic soils in this region, which are synonymous with a cup of good coffee.